Monday, May 23, 2016

 3rd Grade Service Project Designs and Creates In The Lab

-At the beginning of the year, two of our third grade classes along with one of our EIL (Education Innovation Lab) teachers, did a Design Thinking project where each group of students had to design and create a desk caddy to hold their materials (pencils, erasers, scissors, etc.).
+At the beginning of the year, two of our third grade teachers along with one of our EIL (Education Innovation Lab) teachers, did a Design Thinking project where each group of students had to design and create a desk caddy to hold their materials (pencils, erasers, scissors, etc.).
 The final product was cut on the laser cutter in the Lab and the kids glued them together (you can see more about that if you look back in our blog posts).

 Recently, the third grade finished their Mini-Society unit and as a culminating project for the year, these same two classes wanted the students to do a service project.
 Groups of students went out into the school community and looked for "clients".
 Through interviews with their clients, these students came up with desk caddy concept that met their clients needs.